OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 OpenVidu is composed by the three modules displayed on the image above in its insecure version.

-- **openvidu-browser**: NPM package for your Ionic app.
+- **openvidu-browser**: NPM package for your React Native app.
 It allows you to manage your video-calls straight away from your clients
 - **openvidu-server**: Java application that controls Kurento Media Server
 - **Kurento Media Server**: server that handles low level operations of media flow transmissions